Inferring Capabilities from Task Performance with Bayesian Triangulation: Code and Datasets

-Our experiments did not require a large amount of compute, We ran all of our experiments on Google Colaboratory \cite{colab} using the free tier of service without utilising the GPU.
+Our experiments did not require a large amount of compute, We ran all of our experiments on Google Colaboratory \citep{colab} using the free tier of service.
 All corresponding code, datasets and raw results will be released on publication to ensure ease of replication.